bl4de/research/raa-ransomware-analysis/README.md

 Following some links provided by Polish malware analyst **@hasherezade** (https://github.com/hasherezade, https://twitter.com/hasherezade) I've downloaded RAA JavaScript source code from malwr.com (https://malwr.com/analysis/YmE4MDNlMzk2MjY3NDdlYWE1NzFiOTNlYzVhZTlkM2Y/) to take a look its internals.

+--

+### What is this writeup about?

+As this is my very first time I was analyzing malicious code (and its worst type - ransomware) - if you're experienced Reverse Engineer or Malware Analysis - you may feel that a lot of things/details is missing here.
+Please, forgive me.

+This writeup is focused mostly on how JavaScript works in RAA rather than on details of eg. modifying Windows Registry.
+But as there's a lot of Windows Script Host API used here, I've added reference links for couple of interesting resources, mostly on MSDN pages, if someone will want to dig a little bit more.

-File **raa.js** contains original content of RAA downloaded from malwr.com, and other files contains source code with some refactoring which I've done during RAA analysis and test runs.
+File **raa.js** contains original content of RAA downloaded from malwr.com, and other files contains eg. extracted RTF files or parts of RAA code which was created and executed "on the fly".

+When I've started to work on this, I've tried to refactor variables and function names to something more meaningful.
+Unfortunately, this did not help much, so I decided not to do this at all.
+Original names have the same impact on code readability.

 ## Analysis

+### Some first thoughts

+For someone like me, who works with JavaScript for eight to ten hours every day and sleeps with ES6 book under the pillow - RAA source code looks like one, big mess.
+Unfortunately, this messy, spaghetti code just does its job.

+--

-### Extracting parts of code into separate files
+### Splitting code into separate parts

 **raa.js** file contains 3rd party library, used for some encoding purposes.
 It's **CryptoJS** library (source code available here https://code.google.com/archive/p/crypto-js/ or GitHub fork here https://github.com/sytelus/CryptoJS).